Schools with Speech Therapist Assistant Programs: How to Choose

 Associate Degree in Speech-Language Pathologist Assistance

 Associate degree programs typically require two years of study and contain general education requirements in addition to speech pathologist coursework.
-Courses for the speech pathologist major include clinic management, human development and sign language.
 Almost all programs, including online programs, require 20-25 hours of observation and two semesters of fieldwork.
+Courses for the speech pathologist major include:

 Certificates in Speech-Language Pathologist Assistance

-Students that have already earned an associate or bachelor's degree can earn a certificate as a speech-language pathologist assistant.
+Students who have already earned an associate or bachelor's degree can earn a certificate as a speech-language pathologist assistant.
 Sometimes, these certificates are awarded jointly with associate degrees.
 Certificate programs rarely contain more than one or two general education courses, but do have clinical and observation requirements.
-Courses include phonetics, patient screening and assisting children with exceptional needs.
+Courses that students take can include:

 Related to Schools with Speech Therapist Assistant Programs: How to Choose